-I'm from North Carolina, but also grew up in Singapore, China, Germany, South Korea, Florida, and Georgia.
-After graduating from undergrad in Vermont, I lived in Colorado, Arizona, and Idaho.
-I now split my time between Berkeley and Cody, Wyoming where I conduct winter and summer field seasons.
+I study how elk migrations affect spatiotemporal aspects of wolf-livestock conflict in the eastern frontier of the Greater Yellowstone Ecosystem near Cody, Wyoming where I conduct winter and summer field seasons.
+I joined Arthur Middleton's lab in the fall of 2017.
+I grew up all over the world, but am from western North Carolina and most recently coming from Ketchum, Idaho.
+I got my B.A. in Conservation Biology at Middlebury College in Vermont.
 I have a wide range of field experience, from surveying caves to look for hibernating bats in Sequoia and Kings Canyon National Park to camera trapping on the Arizona-Mexico border for the National Park Service and Student Conservation Association.
-Before starting grad school I was working as an independent contractor in south central Idaho where I worked with several conservation nonprofits including the Idaho Conservation League, The Nature Conservancy, and the Central Idaho Rangelands Network.
-I also was the Project Coordinator for a wolf-livestock coexistence collaborative, the Wood River Wolf Project.
-My experience there sparked my interest in learning about the drivers of carnivore-livestock conflict.
-I joined Arthur Middleton's lab in the fall of 2017 and study how elk migrations affect wolf-livestock conflict in the Greater Yellowstone Ecosystem.
+I most recently worked as an independent contractor in Idaho where I worked with several conservation nonprofits including the Idaho Conservation League, The Nature Conservancy, and the Central Idaho Rangelands Network.
+I was also the Project Coordinator for a predator-livestock coexistence collaborative, the Wood River Wolf Project.
+My research interests include predator-prey interactions, human-wildlife conflict, and animal movement.